jmsigner/movement_workshop_winter_2024/README.md

  - Simulations from fitted iSSF (J)

 ### Day 5:
- - Extensions to the classical iSSF (J)
+ - Strategies to model multiple animals (J)
  - Validation of models for habitat selection (B)